VASCULAR ACCIDENT IN THE BRAIN

 FACTORS INCREASING RISK

 As far as human patients go, most of us are familiar with the risk factors as they are emphasized in assorted public service announcements: smoking, diabetes mellitus, high blood cholesterol levels, alcohol use, and history of heart attack.
-Most of these problems are simply not relevant to pets which makes vascular accident a much less common condition in pets (whereas stroke is the third most common cause of human death after heart disease and cancer).
+Most of these problems are simply not relevant to pets which makes vascular accident a much less common condition in pets than it is in humans.
 That said, an underlying disease can be found in approximately 50% of dogs with vascular accidents and 30% of dogs with vascular accidents will have high blood pressure.

 HOW TO TELL IF THERE HAS BEEN A VASCULAR ACCIDENT